TristanThrush/perplexity-correlations/examples/get_error_and_bpb/README.md

 * A model download (particularly for Meta) may require that you are logged into your Hugging Face account via huggingface-cli and that you have already accepted the terms of use by going to that model's Hugging Face page.
 * A model may run out of GPU memory.
 In `get_error_and_bpb.py` you can lower the default number for `--hf_llm_batch_size` and then try again.

-## Existing job outputs for you to play with
+## Existing Job Outputs for You to Play With

 We've run the two scripts in this directory already, for all example configs!
 Due to size, we don't include the chunked datasets, or the cache files for each LLM job.